o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-i INPUT_PATH, --input-path INPUT_PATH`**

   A path to the input file that you want to read the  `/Amazon/AzCore/Bootstrap/project_path` key from.
-If not supplied, then this command uses the input file `</USER_PATH>/.o3de/Registry/bootstrap.setreg` instead.
+If not supplied, then this command uses the input file `<USER_DIRECTORY>/.o3de/Registry/bootstrap.setreg` instead.

 <!-------------------------------------------------------------->

 ## `set-global-project`

 Sets the specified project as the engine's global project.
-By default sets this in `C:\Users\USER_PATH\.o3de\Registry\bootstrap.setreg`.
+By default, sets this in `<USER_DIRECTORY>\.o3de\Registry\bootstrap.setreg`.
 You can also specify a file path using `-o`.

-If you set a global project, then O3DE tools (such as **Asset Processor** and **O3DE Editor**) use the global project when they are launched from an installed engine.
+If you set a global project, then O3DE tools (such as **Asset Processor** and **O3DE Editor**) use the global project when you launch them from an installed engine.
 To override the global project, specify a project with the `project-path` parameter when you launch the O3DE tools from the command line.

 ### Format